shopware/docs/guides/installation/flex.md

 ### 2. Adjust root composer.json

-* Firstly, adjust your root `composer.json`.
+First, adjust your root `composer.json`.
 Add the following lines to your `composer.json`:

 ```json
 "extra": {